tterb/PlayMusic/Documentation/CONTRIBUTING.md

+(*Modified from the guidelines of Atom Editor*)

 # Contributing

 The following is a set of guidelines for contributing to this project.
 These are not rules, use your best judgment and feel free to propose changes to this document in a pull request.

 ### Code of Conduct

 This project adheres to the Contributor Covenant [code of conduct](http://contributor-covenant.org/version/1/4/).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to atom@github.com.
+Please report unacceptable behavior to BStevensonDev@gmail.com.

 ## How Can I Contribute?